 The public therefore have no right to enter the site; always keeping the driveway gate shut will help to keep strangers and stray animals out.

 Like much of the British countryside, ticks, horseflies and midges are common on the site.
 Suitable precautions should be taken to avoid being bitten by ticks since their bite can result in Lyme disease which can be serious without medical intervention.

 Guidance is provided to guests.

-Guests are NOT permitted to bring pets to Cornel (Guide dogs are allowed).
+Guests are NOT permitted to bring pets to Cornel (recognised assistance dogs are allowed).